mostaphaRoudsari/honeybee-primer/text/components/Generate_EP_Output.md

 * ##### report
 Report!
 * ##### simulationOutputs
-EnergyPlus code that should be plugged into the "simulationOutputs" parameter of the "writeIDF" component.
+EnergyPlus code that should be plugged into the "simulationOutputs" parameter of the "Honeybee_Export to OpenStudio" component.

 [Check Hydra Example Files for Generate EP Output](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_Generate EP Output)